zpc456/AKMD-Net/README.md

 cd models
 python models/test.py -opt configs/test_AKMFNet_RSSCN7x2.yml
 ```
+Citation
+-----
 If you find our work and code helpful, please kindly cite the corresponding paper:
------
 ```
 @ARTICLE{10793429,
   author={Zhang, Yan and Zheng, Pengcheng and Zeng, Chengxiao and Xiao, Bin and Li, Zhenghao and Gao, Xinbo},